JBDussourd/Joanne-Ballarino-Dussourd/README.md

 My personal repository.
 # About me
 ## Education
-PhD from Cornell University in Biology (Physiology) B.S from University of Central Arkansas in Computer Science
+ - PhD from Cornell University in Biology (Physiology)
+ - B.S. from University of Central Arkansas in Computer Science
+## Hobbies
+- Tennis
+- Pickleball
+- Gardening